Skip to main content

 • Switching to a toe tap without addressing the underlying load timing that was actually causing the mistiming

-• Assuming a toe tap is "for beginners only" — many advanced hitters use it specifically to simplify timing at higher levels
+• Assuming a toe tap is "for beginners only" — many advanced hitters use it in particular to simplify timing at higher levels

 Related guides & benchmarks